martinfreedman/LispFlat/README.md

 #### Special Forms ####

-When Eval() runs recursively and it finds a Symbol in the first position of a list, it then calls the environment and returns the relevant value.
+When `Eval()` runs recursively and it finds a Symbol in the first position of a list, it then calls the environment and returns the relevant value.
 This can be an atom, list or function.
 The first IsSym calls does not know, it just returns the result and then eval is called on the result., applies the remaining (cdr) arguments to that function and returns.

 In the case of an atom being returned, this is dealt with in the second if `x.Count<1` ( a count of zero is the empty list and now works as an atom).

-Recursing thorugh eval one ends up at the `else` clause, where the list, for that is what it must be, contains a prefix function followed by a number of arguments.
+Recursing through eval one ends up at the `else` clause, where the list, for that is what it must be, contains a prefix function followed by a number of arguments.
 That is the standard form.
 The function is at position x[0].
 The remaining lists items are the arguments which are collected and then the relevant procedure (standard or user) is invoked.